Perrin's beaked whale: Description

-Morphology

 The morphology of the Perrin's beaked whale Mesoplodon perrini resembles the Hector's beaked whale M. hectori.
 Morphological characteristics that set these two species apart include minor differences in the cranium, teeth, and mandible.
 External appearances of Perrin's beaked whales are typical of Mesoplodon beaked whales, with a relatively small head, long thorax and abdomen, deep peduncle, and short tail.
 Only the original five beached specimens have been accurately measured.
 From nose to tail, the adult female was approximately 4.4 m, while the adult male was 3.9 m.
 The other three specimens were juvenile males, which measured between 2.1–2.4 m.

+Head of a stranded adult male.

 The rostrum of Perrin's beaked whales are relatively short compared to all other species in the genus, except for M. hectori and M. peruvianus.
 The rostrum of calves appears to be shorter and stubbier than adults.
 The teeth are fairly large and towards the tip of the mouth.
 The blowhole is broad and crescent-shaped, with the tips pointing anteriorly (toward the front/head; see blowhole image).
 The melon forms a small bulge, the mouthline is straight, and throat grooves are present.

 Adult males are dark gray dorsally (on back) grading to white ventrally (on stomach).
 The ventral side of the tail flukes are light gray with converging striations and a white patch around the umbilicus (navel).
 The coloration of females is not known, since the only specimen was moderately decomposed.
 Calves are light to dark gray dorsally and white ventrally.
 The lower jaw and throat regions are white.